astroq91/helios/README.md

 ## Current problems and aspirations

-The project is very barebones, as a lot of the time was spent on integrating Vulkan, but I still want to continue working on Helios to get it to a more usable state.
-I'm planning on fixing some things like:
+The project is very barebones, but I'm planning on fixing some things like:

+* Improve the error handling.
+A lot of things can cause the program to crash.
 * The scene camera currently requires a light source to see, which is not ideal.
 * Improve the scripting workflow.
 * Improve lighting pipeline.